 Water scarcity occurs across many dimensions.
 Firstly there is growing demand for water in residential, industrial and agricultural sectors stemming largely from population and economic growth.
 Secondly, supply side augmentation options have become increasingly constrained, and restrictively costly in many countries.
 In combination demand growth and supply side interventions have stretched current water availability to its hydrological limits.
-In addition to these quantity constraints, the limits to the assimilative capacity of water resources for human and industrial waste have been reached in many places, and the quality of freshwater has been degraded [19].
+In addition to these quantity constraints, the limits to the assimilative capacity of water resources for human and industrial waste have been reached in many places, and the quality of freshwater has been degraded (Winpenny 1994).

 In turn water scarcity has become an important constraint on economic development, that has resulted in fierce competition for scarce water resources between economic sectors that rely upon it.
-Water scarcity is important for sustainability in economic development as well, on account of the many associated environmental/watershed services [14, 16, 18].
-In the face of hydrological constraints, the focus of current thinking in water resource management is on the allocation of scarce water between competing demands.
+(Winpenny 1994, World Bank/EIB 1990).
+Water scarcity is important for sustainability in economic development as well, on account of the many associated environmental/watershed services.
+In the face of hydrological constraints, the focus of current thinking in water resource management is on the allocation of scarce water between competing demands (Dublin Conference 1998, Winpenny 1994, UKWIR 1999).

 How is it possible to allocate water between its many competing uses, all of which depend on water for their existence?
 Clearly water resources are necessities for many of the most important goals of every society.
 Firstly, water is a necessity for human existence.
-The absence of clean drinking water and sanitation leads to health problems, whilst the lack of access to/property rights for water resources per se is a significant dimension of poverty.
-Water is also an important input to economic activities and can be seen as both a production and consumption good [23].
+The absence of clean drinking water and sanitation leads to health problems, whilst the lack of access to/property rights for water resources per se is a significant dimension of poverty (UNDP 1998).
+Water is also an important input to economic activities and can be seen as both a production and consumption good (Young 1996).
 Furthermore water is a public good contributing to recreation, amenity and general environmental and watershed values as an input to ecosystems and habitats.
-How can it be possible to balance such crucially important but competing uses?
+How is it possible to balance such crucially important but competing uses?

 The fact is that a balancing of these uses must be accomplished, and the mechanism for doing so must be carefully constructed.
 The existing overlay of complex hydrological, socio-economic and property rights/legal environments (in many if not most jurisdictions) predisposes water resources to open access appropriation within the watershed, and the consequence of negative environmental and economic externalities (e.g. the degradation of wetlands and coastal fisheries, depletion of aquifers, and loss of watershed services).
-[6, 23].
-In short, the combination of the arbitrariness of the prevailing property rights structure for water resources in most jurisdictions and the failure of markets to capture the value of many watershed services necessarily implies that the prevailing distribution of water within most societies is not likely to be the most desirable one.
+(FAO 1987, Winpenny 1991).
+In short, the combination of the arbitrariness of the prevailing property rights structure for water resources in most jurisdictions and the failure of markets to capture the value of many watershed services necessarily imply that the prevailing distribution of water within most societies is not likely to be the most desirable one (e.g. Winpenny 1994).